thirteen37/qmk_firmware/keyboards/kinesis/thirteen37/README.md

 2](https://kinesis-ergo.com/support/advantage2/) keyboards and more:

 * QWERTY and Dvorak base layouts persisted to EEPROM.
-* Embedded numpa, multimedia controls on keypad layer.
+* Embedded numpad, multimedia controls on keypad layer.
 * Windows, Mac, and PC thumb clusters, which can be used in combination with any base layout.
 They are also persisted in EEPROM.
 * Audible key clicks which can be toggled persistently.